flyinglightspeck/StandbyFLSs/README.md

 (Same as the description in Section MTID.
 Group Centroids, where standby FLSs should be positioned, are calculated using the reliability groups from this file)
    * Specified Illumination Cell to Display Cell Ratio, `Q`.
 This defined the size of an illumination Cell.

-The output of executing `./utils/obstructing_detection.py` includes:
+The output of executing `./utils/detect_obstruction.py` includes:
    * `./assets/Obstructing/Q[value of Q]/G[Group Size]/` contain lists of text files, that recorded coordinates all standby FLSs, coordinates of obstructing standby FLSs, coordinates of illuminating FLSs blocked by them, coordinates of standby FLSs that are visible to human eyes, and coordinates of illuminating FLSs that are visible to human eyes.
    * `./assets/Obstructing/Q[value of Q]/report_Q[value of Q]_G[Group Size]_[shape].csv` contain numbers of visible illuminating FLSs,  numbers of obstructing FLSs, Min/Avg/Max Time checked for an available (not overlapping with any other FLSs) location for standby FLSs.
-This information is reported for each shape, group size, Q and view (include six views, [front, back, top, bottom, left, right]).
+This information is reported for each shape, group size, Q and view or angle depending on the variant (include six views, [front, back, top, bottom, left, right] or a tuple indicating granularity and step number).
 This is a row of the report file.

 ![](assets/figures/Workflow_Obstructing_Detection.png)

-### Move Back Obstructing FLSs to solve obstruction

-To solve obstruction detected from a view, a simple way is to move back obstructing standby FLSs along the user's gaze ray, replacing illuminating FLSs that they were blocking.
-Previous blocked illuminating FLSs will move back slightly, hide behind new illuminating FLSs, and become new standby FLSs.

-The program `./utils/move_back_obstructing.py` implements the technique to move obstructing standby FLSs back.
-`./utils/move_back_obstructing.py` assumes:
-   * User's View
-   * A text file that describes the 3D coordinates of a point cloud.
-We provide several point clouds in `./assets/pointcloud`.
-   * A text file that describes standby FLSs' coordinates for current reliability groups.
-These file should be generated by `./utils/obstructing_detection.py`, can be found in `./assets/Obstructing/Q[value of Q]/report_Q[value of Q]_G[Group Size]_[shape].csv`.
-   * Specified Illumination Cell to Display Cell Ratio, `Q`.
-This defined the size of an illumination Cell.

-The output of executing `./utils/obstructing_detection.py` includes:
-   * `./assets/Obstructing/Q[value of Q]/solve_Q{[value of Q].csv` contain the Min/Avg/Max distance traveled by the obstructing FLS and illuminating FLS;
-the initial distance between the obstructing FLS and illuminating FLS;
-number of obstructing FLSs blocking a single illuminating FLS;
-Min/Avg/Max distance from original and new standby FLSs' position to the center of the group that they were assigned with;
-Min/Avg/Max original and new MTIDs, which are average time for each standby FLS to recover failure in their group.
-   * `./assets/Obstructing/Q[value of Q]/G[Group Size]/` contain numbers of visible illuminating FLSs,  numbers of obstructing FLSs, Min/Avg/Max Time checked for an available (not overlapping with any other FLSs) location for standby FLSs.
-This information is reported for each shape, group size, Q and view (include six views, [front, back, top, bottom, left, right]).
-This is a row of the report file.

-To solve obstruction detected from all views as a whole process, run `./utils/move_back_all_views.py`.
-Starting from the first view, obstructing standby FLSs detected from this view will be moved back, then those detected from the next view.
-Do this for all six views, and report same metrics as previous.

-## Obstructing FLS **Prevention**
-To run a detection, run `./utils/obstructing_prevention.py`.
-Specify the configuration and shapes to check in the file, instructions can be found in comments.

-The output can be found in `./assets/obstructing/`, based on your setting, there will be directories generated.
-The result will report the number of obstructing FLSs user will see if the user walk around the shape (as a circle), centering the center of the shape.
-Each time, the user will walk and the vector pointing from the center of the shape toward the user's eye will form a {granularity} degree angle with the previous one.

-After recording all obstructing information, those obstructing FLSs will look for closest illuminating FLS, and hide inside its illumination cell (if Q > 3).

-## Dissolve, Suspend and Hide
+[//]: # (### Move Back Obstructing FLSs to solve obstruction)

+[//]: # ()
+[//]: # (To solve obstruction detected from a view, a simple way is to move back obstructing standby FLSs along the user's gaze ray, replacing illuminating FLSs that they were blocking.)

+[//]: # (Previous blocked illuminating FLSs will move back slightly, hide behind new illuminating FLSs, and become new standby FLSs.)

+[//]: # ()
+[//]: # (The program `./utils/move_back_obstructing.py` implements the technique to move obstructing standby FLSs back. )

+[//]: # (`./utils/move_back_obstructing.py` assumes:)

+[//]: # (   * User's View)

+[//]: # (   * A text file that describes the 3D coordinates of a point cloud.
+We provide several point clouds in `./assets/pointcloud`.)

+[//]: # (   * A text file that describes standby FLSs' coordinates for current reliability groups.
+These file should be generated by `./utils/detect_obstruction.py`, can be found in `./assets/Obstructing/Q[value of Q]/report_Q[value of Q]_G[Group Size]_[shape].csv`.)

+[//]: # (   * Specified Illumination Cell to Display Cell Ratio, `Q`.
+This defined the size of an illumination Cell.)

+[//]: # ()
+[//]: # (The output of executing `./utils/detect_obstruction.py` includes:)

+[//]: # (   * `./assets/Obstructing/Q[value of Q]/solve_Q{[value of Q].csv` contain the Min/Avg/Max distance traveled by the obstructing FLS and illuminating FLS;)

+[//]: # (the initial distance between the obstructing FLS and illuminating FLS;)

+[//]: # (number of obstructing FLSs blocking a single illuminating FLS;)

+[//]: # (Min/Avg/Max distance from original and new standby FLSs' position to the center of the group that they were assigned with;)

+[//]: # (Min/Avg/Max original and new MTIDs, which are average time for each standby FLS to recover failure in their group.)

+[//]: # (   * `./assets/Obstructing/Q[value of Q]/G[Group Size]/` contain numbers of visible illuminating FLSs,  numbers of obstructing FLSs, Min/Avg/Max Time checked for an available &#40;not overlapping with any other FLSs&#41; location for standby FLSs.)

+[//]: # (This information is reported for each shape, group size, Q and view &#40;include six views, [front, back, top, bottom, left, right]&#41;.
+This is a row of the report file.)

+[//]: # ()
+[//]: # (To solve obstruction detected from all views as a whole process, run `./utils/move_back_all_views.py`.)

+[//]: # (Starting from the first view, obstructing standby FLSs detected from this view will be moved back, then those detected from the next view.)

+[//]: # (Do this for all six views, and report same metrics as previous.)

+[//]: # (## Obstructing FLS Prevention)

+[//]: # (To run a detection, run `./utils/obstructing_prevention.py`.)

+[//]: # (Specify the configuration and shapes to check in the file, instructions can be found in comments.)

+[//]: # ()
+[//]: # (The output can be found in `./assets/obstructing/`, based on your setting, there will be directories generated.)

+[//]: # (The result will report the number of obstructing FLSs user will see if the user walk around the shape &#40;as a circle&#41;, centering the center of the shape. )

+[//]: # (Each time, the user will walk and the vector pointing from the center of the shape toward the user's eye will form a {granularity} degree angle with the previous one.)

+[//]: # (After recording all obstructing information, those obstructing FLSs will look for closest illuminating FLS, and hide inside its illumination cell &#40;if Q > 3&#41;.)

+## Dissolve, Suspend and Transpose
 Obstructing FLSs needs to be hidden from user's Field of View (FoV).
-We have proposed two techniques: dissolve and suspend.
+We have proposed four techniques: dissolve, suspend (2 variants), and transpose. `./utils/solve_obstruction.py` includes the implementation of techniques presented in Section 6.

-Dissolve will permanently dissolve reliability groups that have standby FLSs obstructing user's FoV.
+Dissolve will permanently dissolve reliability groups that have standby FLSs obstructing user's FoV. `dissolve` function implements Algorithm 3.

 Suspend will temporarily dissolve reliability groups that have standby FLSs obstructing user's FoV, and these groups will be restored once their standby FLSs are no longer in user's FOV.

-Other solution to hide obstructing FLSs can be:
+One variant of suspend requires the obstructing standby FLS to move back to the hangar when its reliability group is suspended. `suspend` function implements this variant (Algorithm 4).
+Another variant of suspend moves obstructing FLSs into illumination cells of the closest illuminating FLS.
+ This option is only available when the Illumination Cell to Display Cell Ratio (Q) is no smaller than 3.
+It is implemented in `suspend_hide` function.

-1. Move obstructing FLSs back along the user's eye gaze, and make it replace blocked illuminating FLSs;
+Transpose moves obstructing FLSs back along the user's eye gaze, and make it replace blocked illuminating FLSs;
  while illuminating FLSs move back short distances and become new standby FLSs that hide behind.
 (As described in previous section.)
-2. Move obstructing FLSs into illumination cells of the closest illuminating FLS.
- This option is only available when the Illumination Cell to Display Cell Ratio (Q) is no smaller than 3.

-To run this, first run `./utils/obstructing_prevention.py` to generate required obstruction information files.
+To run this, first run `./utils/detect_obstruction.py` to generate required obstruction information files.
 Then run `./utils/solve_obstruction.py` with the same configurations.
 Plots showing those results will be generated in corresponding repositories.